 Haaretz had reported:

 Haaretz photographer Emil Salman, who requested to take photographs of the bonfire from close up, was assaulted by several settlers.
 A policeman who was there asked he leave the area for fear he might disturb the peace.

 Not one olive tree was burned, not one photographer was “accosted,” and the music went on until the fire died down.
 There were several Europeans filming the entire proceedings, so if something actually happened, I’m sure they would have posted it already.
 I didn’t see one Jewish person engage with the people taunting them from behind the fence.

 I just read this Haaretz story and it is complete fiction.

 claim that the bonfire was lit in a Palestinian grove, maintaining that it was situated in a park close to Jewish-owned homes.

 No additional information was immediately available about the disputed account concerning the assault of Emil Salman, and whether or not the bonfire was lit in a Palestinian grove.
-No wire services or Western media outlets published any articles or photographs of the alleged incident.
+No wire services or Western media outlets published any articles or photographs of the alleged in

 As more information becomes available, we will continue to update readers.

 May 21 Update: Peter Beinart Retracts ‘Pogrom’ Tweet

 Peter Beinart has retracted his vitriolic tweet about a “Lag Ba’omer pogrom.”
 He tweeted the following yesterday: